The Office of the Children's Guardian accredits agencies so they can provide statutory out-of-home care and adoption services in NSW.

 This Act consolidates our registration, accreditation and monitoring functions when it comes to voluntary and statutory out-of-home care and adoption service providers.
 It also gives us greater oversight to help agencies create safer environments for children in NSW.

-The Act operates in conjunction with the Children and Young Persons (Care and Protection) Regulation 2012 and the Adoption Regulation 2015.
+The Act operates in conjunction with the Children's Guardian Regulation 2022.